Nickchapman3773/Uranium-Fever/README.md

 > [!Caution]
 > **DO NOT** create a desktop shortcut.
 If run after updating Uranium Fever, this will cause your load order to be scrambled.

-## Storage Space Clean Up
+## Optional Storage Space Clean Up
 > [!tip]
-> This is a step to remove unneeded files from your computer.
-Deleted files will **ONLY** need to be redownloaded if they have been **ALTERED** when updating Uranium Fever.
+> This is an optional step to remove ~50gb of unneeded archives from your computer.
+Deleted archives **WILL** need to be redownloaded when updating Uranium Fever **IF** the original mod or the associated assets have been **ALTERED** in any way.

 - Confirm that the game launches and runs appropriately **BEFORE** following this step.
 - Navigate to the `C:\Modding\Uranium Fever` folder and `delete` the `downloads folder`.